fsprojects/Rezoom.SQL/doc/Language/DataTypes.md

 2. Remaining expressions are processed.

 You can use the `nullable` function to tell the type checker that one of the two parameters is nullable.
-It will pick this up in the first pass, and as a result, know that it does not need to infer the other parameter as nullable.
+It will pick this up in the first pass.
+Then, in the second pass, it will know that it does not need to make the other parameter nullable.

 See [this example](http://rzsql.net/#CDF2BE7EA720284F2640B4BEA1AAFDEA9CCD8EC2):